 She is the author and illustrator of ten children’s books about a greyhound called Speedy, published by the Retired Greyhound Trust.
 Her cartoon series, Life in a Listed Building, was published monthly in the Prince of Wales's architecture magazine Perspectives, and won a prize at the Royal Academy Summer Exhibition.
-Over 100 cartoons were published regularly in architecture magazines in the 1990s and 2000s.
-The Crowood Press published Nimrod, a Cavalry Black, in 2015, and The House Pony: an ABC of Horsemanship, was published in 2018.
 She is also a prize-winning photographer.

 Follow Juliet Blaxland on twitter